It’s the end of another year, and while it was a rough one in many ways, you feel like there are some positive takeaways and reflect on the past year.

-- What trigger you the most emotionally this year?
+- What triggered you the most emotionally this year?

 - What aspects of yourself are you most proud of?

-In addition, consider these questions from Lissa Rankin from her book Mind Over Medicine: “What have I been thinking about today?
+In addition, consider these questions from Lissa Rankin in her book Mind Over Medicine: “What have I been thinking about today?
 What have I been feeling?
 What have I been sensing?”

 When I’m feeling overwhelmed by my emotions or thoughts, one of the best things that I can do for myself is journaling it out.
 This can be a physical journal or an online journal.